Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

 The proposed approach to data-driven thresholds fundamentally differs from the classical histogram binning methods \citep{freedmanHistogramDensityEstimator1981, knuthOptimalDatabasedBinning2019} and piecewise linearization \citep{nataliPiecewisePolynomialInterpolations2009}; these problems focus on a single distribution or function, whereas our work focuses on deriving optimal thresholds that apply to \textit{multiple distributions}.
 Additionally, while we adopt the concept of amalgamation from compositional data analysis, our approach goes beyond the purely compositional viewpoint often considered in actigraphy studies \citep{janssenSystematicReviewCompositional2020} by accounting for the inherent orderings of wearable device measurements.
 There are related recent works on data-driven thresholds by \citet{bankerSupervisedLearningPhysical2023} and \citet{bankerRegularizedScalaronfunctionRegression2024}, building on the supervised, scalar-on-function regression model with distributional predictors.
-However, their data-driven thresholds rely on the presence of continuous response variables, which limits their generalizability and introduces potential risks of overfitting.
-In contrast, our unsupervised framework uses only distributional characteristics of the data to derive thresholds and optimize TIR summaries, ensuring broad applicability without dependence on external response variables.
+However, {these thresholds are optimized for a specific continuous response, limiting their applicability in outcome-scarce settings or their generalizability across outcomes.
+Furthermore, they do not support valid post-selection inference on the same data without sample splitting, which complicates the analysis plan and reduces statistical power.
+In contrast, our unsupervised framework derives thresholds solely from the distributional characteristics of the data, ensuring they remain consistent across outcomes and can be used with standard inferential pipelines on the full dataset.}